tech3br/tech3br/README.md

   <img src="https://github.com/tech3br/tech3br/blob/main/github_cardPrancheta%201@4x.png" width="100%" title="Intro Card" alt="Intro Card">
 </p>

 I am 25 years old.
-I am ** `Developer` ** with experience in front-end but with knowledge in backend, design, UI / UX and database.
+I am `Developer` with experience in `frontend` but with knowledge in `backend, design, UI / UX and database`.
 I do apps and websites to make life easier in the world. 😉

 Working at [Compasso UOL](https://compassouol.com) as a Frontend Software Developer. 💼